Lactate & Cancer: A Double-Edged Sword

 Additional Note: Why Injecting Lactate Is Not the Same as Exercise

 It may be tempting to think that if lactate is so beneficial, we could bypass exercise and simply inject it into the bloodstream.
 But this misses the point.
-Lactate’s power lies not in its mere presence, but in the context of its production and clearance.
+Lactate’s power lies in the context of its release, not in its chemical identity alone.

-• Clearance matters: In exercise, lactate rises in pulses and is rapidly cleared by muscle, heart, liver, and kidneys.
-This turnover itself is part of the training signal.
-Injection produces a blunt spike without the beneficial cycle of rise and clearance.
+• Clearance and rhythm matter: In exercise, lactate rises in pulses and is rapidly cleared by muscle, heart, liver, and kidneys.
+This cyclical rise-and-clearance is part of the training effect.
+An injection, by contrast, produces a static spike with none of the adaptive rhythm.

-• Immune positioning: Muscle contractions mobilise blood and lymph, ensuring immune cells are exposed to lactate in the right place at the right time.
-An injection lacks this coordinated choreography.
+• Immune positioning: Muscle contractions mobilise blood and lymph, ensuring that immune cells are exposed to lactate and myokines in the right place and time.
+No injection can replicate this choreography.

 • Adaptation requires stress–recovery, not shortcut: The benefits of lactate are inseparable from the adaptive stress of exercise itself.
-Without the upstream effort and recovery, lactate alone cannot drive resilience.
+Without the upstream contraction, mechanical load, and recovery, lactate is just an inert metabolite — as it is in the tumour environment.

 Exercise has been definitively shown to: